Zyzle/zyzle.github.io/content/blog/2022-07-16-colour-finder-2/index.md

 ## Assign colours to clusters

 Now we have our initial clusters we're going to assign every colour to one (and just one) of these clusters.
 Remember we started treating colours as points in 3D space?
-Well this is why, for each point we will calculate what's know as the [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) to each of our *k*-clusters and assign the colour to the closest one.
+Well, this is why for each point we will calculate what's known as the [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) to each of our *k*-clusters and assign the colour to the closest one.

 The equation to calculate this is the following for points `p,q`.